jflefebvre/pinterest/README.md

 pinterest
 =========

-A PHP script displaying Pinterest pins of a user using WookMark plugin
+A PHP script displaying Pinterest pins of a user using WookMark jQuery plugin